 Meet Vicky A. Newman, MS, RDN

-I am a Registered Dietitian Nutritionist (RDN) specializing in an integrated and personalized approach to nutrition, health, and healing.
-I believe that food not only nourishes the body, but also nurtures the spirit, and is essential for optimal functioning — to be able to live life with exuberance no matter what our age.
+Vicky was a Registered Dietitian Nutritionist (RDN) that specialized in an integrated and personalized approach to nutrition, health, and healing.
+She believed that food not only nourishes the body, but also nurtures the spirit, and is essential for optimal functioning — to be able to live life with exuberance no matter what our age.

-I have an under-graduate degree from UCLA and a Master of Science degree in Foods and Nutrition (Dietetics) from San Diego State University.
-As a member of the voluntary faculty at the UC San Diego School of Medicine since 1984, I am a Clinical Professor in the Department of Family Medicine and Public Health.
-I am an active member of the Institute for Functional Medicine and the Dietitians in Functional Medicine (DIFM) Dietetic Practice Group of the Academy of Nutrition and Dietetics.
+She had an under-graduate degree from UCLA and a Master of Science degree in Foods and Nutrition (Dietetics) from San Diego State University.
+She was a member of the voluntary faculty at the UC San Diego School of Medicine since 1984, serving as a Clinical Professor in the Department of Family Medicine and Public Health.
+Vicky was an active member of the Institute for Functional Medicine and the Dietitians in Functional Medicine (DIFM) Dietetic Practice Group of the Academy of Nutrition and Dietetics.
 The functional nutrition philosophy centers around a “Food as Medicine” approach to wellness, and embraces the connection between body, mind, and spirit in health promotion and disease prevention.
-I recently joined the faculty of Bastyr University (San Diego) as an Adjunct Professor, and will be teaching in their graduate nutrition program.
+She was also part of the faculty of Bastyr University (San Diego) as an Adjunct Professor, and taught in their graduate nutrition program.

-My early career focused on women’s nutritional issues, including direction of a statewide demonstration project providing nutrition counseling to pregnant women at nutritional risk.
-During this period, I took an active role in setting statewide practice guidelines for nutritional care of women in California.
-Later I provided nutrition education in a lactation management training program provided to physicians-nurse teams from the US and around the world through Wellstart International, a WHO-Collaborating Center located in San Diego.
+Her early career focused on women’s nutritional issues, including direction of a statewide demonstration project providing nutrition counseling to pregnant women at nutritional risk.
+During this period, she took an active role in setting statewide practice guidelines for nutritional care of women in California.
+Later, she provided nutrition education in a lactation management training program provided to physicians-nurse teams from the US and around the world through Wellstart International, a WHO-Collaborating Center located in San Diego.

-Though retired from full-time employment at UC San Diego (June 2014), I continue working with the Department of Family Medicine and Public Health as a member of the Voluntary Faculty.
-I also enjoy consulting with individuals and organizations, and providing educational programs in the community.
-I have also been a guest instructor at nearby Rancho La Puerta Spa in Tecate, Mexico for more than 25 years.
+Though retired from full-time employment at UC San Diego (June 2014), she continue working with the Department of Family Medicine and Public Health as a member of the Voluntary Faculty.
+She also enjoy consulting with individuals and organizations, and providing educational programs in the community.
+Vicky was also a guest instructor at nearby Rancho La Puerta Spa in Tecate, Mexico for more than 25 years.

-In addition to my professional interests, I love to gather friends together to share food and music.
-We specialize in potlucks featuring foods with BIG color and STRONG flavor—dishes that are both delicious and nourishing.
-And I love to coordinate musical events, including group sing-along events with live music, as well as concerts featuring musicians specializing in “posi” (positive/uplifting) music.
+In addition to her professional interests, Vicky loved to gather friends together to share food and music.
+She and her friends specialized in potlucks featuring foods with BIG color and STRONG flavor—dishes that are both delicious and nourishing.
+And she loved to coordinate musical events, including group sing-along events with live music, as well as concerts featuring musicians specializing in “posi” (positive/uplifting) music.